giftpasay/giftpasay.github.io/_posts/2025-05-18-saved-by-preaching.md

 > _"For after that in the wisdom of God the world by wisdom knew not God, it pleased God by the foolishness of preaching to save them that believe."_ - **1 Corinthians 1:21**

 Pastor Sael reminded us that to the world, preaching seems foolish.
 It seems like nothing special.
-But God chose this very thingc-this seemingly simple act of proclaiming His Word-as His primary method to save people.
+But God chose this very thing-this seemingly simple act of proclaiming His Word-as His primary method to save people.

 **Key insight:** God didn't choose elaborate rituals, complicated philosophy, or spectacular shows.
 He chose the simple proclamation of His Word.